Vietnamese Scout Association: Resurgence in Vietnam

 Until his death, one of the pioneers of the Vietnamese Scouting movement, Hoàng Đạo Thúy (1900-14 February 1994), a communist party member, had tried without success to establish a Communist Scouting association.
 In late 1991, Vu Xuan Hong, Secretary of the Movement of Marxist Youth, approached the Asia-Pacific Regional Office of the WOSM.
 The General Secretariat of the international movement did not follow up on this approach, since the organization cannot give allegiance to a political or national entity.

 Some former leaders gathered together for a traditional Vietnamese Scouting Day meeting on 31 May 1993 in Hanoi.
 It was the first Scouting gathering since 1954 in northern Vietnam, in hopes of re-establishing the Vietnamese Scouting movement, but the result was not as expected at that point.

-Today, although the Vietnamese government has not yet given official recognition, there are a lot of Scouting units already established and operating in Vietnam, mostly in southern Vietnam.
-There are approximately 50 Scout groups with one Scout Council in Ho Chi Minh City, one Scout District in Cần Thơ City, two Scout Districts in Da Nang City, one Scout District in Xuân Lộc (Đồng Nai) and many more Scout groups across southern Vietnam.
+Through the first decades of the 21st century, although the Vietnamese government by then had not yet given official renewed recognition to Scouting, there were a lot of Scouting units already established and operating in Vietnam, mostly in southern Vietnam, thanks partly to the diaspora and overseas support.
+Today one can count approximately 50 Scout groups with one Scout Council in Ho Chi Minh City, one Scout District in Cần Thơ City, two Scout Districts in Da Nang City, one Scout District in Xuân Lộc (Đồng Nai) and many more Scout groups across southern Vietnam.

 Until 2018 when the Pathfinders were founded, there were no reports of Scouting activities in northern Vietnam.
+Today, the Pathfinders, with their restored WOSM membership, serve as an adjunct to the HCMYPO in Vietnam, in like manner as the co-existence of both Pioneers and Scouts in Yugoslavia from 1950 to 1990, as well as due to Vietnam being one of the oldest Scouting nations in the ASEAN.